ChiyuCC/sequence-breaking-ff6/README.md

 -   We've done all we can to take advantage of the three party mode with the moogles in the WoB
     -   The rest of the WoB will be completed with actual party members
 -   Although it IS possible to raid parts of the WoR too with the moogles, this is unnecessary hard and is better to do when we actually have our actual party members together so we can gain levels etc.
+    -   Plus, exploring the WoR is a lot easier when we have a permanent airship available to us
 -   First, switch to Mog's party at the Cave to South Figaro
 -   Walk to Narshe, head to the save point directly before where Terra fell into the hole
 -   UNEQUIP Mog! and save your game
 -   Head back into the cave to "defend Terra" and defeat the guard leader
-    -   You don't necessarily have to do this with Locke, since he reappears on the Veldt anyway
+    -   You don't necessarily have to do this with Locke, since he reappears on the Veldt anyway (if you want to steal from him)
 -   After the battle with the guard leader is over, Locke will say "Thanks, Moogles!
 We're in your debt!"
     -   That comment suddenly takes on a whole new meaning, doesn't it?